This Gluten Free Pancakes are a Real Deal! Quick and easy, Fluffy and require handful of ingredients! And yes, Its sure a breakfast winner!

 - Repeat the process until all the batter is used up.
 Keep the pancakes warm by stacking them in an oven ( heated at the lowest setting).
 I could make 10 Pancakes with this measurement.

-- Serve Fluffy Gluten free Oats Amaranth Pancakes with chopped strawberries and maple syrup.
+- Serve Fluffy Gluten free Oats Amaranth Pancakes with strawberries and maple syrup.
 If you like, you could dust some icing sugar on the strawberries too.